Czaki/Trapalyzer/Readme.md

 After you have installed PartSeg, you can install Trapalyzer:

-- If you install PArtSeg from prebuild binaries (from zip) then you need to download this plugin from [release page](https://github.com/Czaki/Trapalyzer/releases) and unpack it to `plugins` directory in PartSeg folder.
+- If you install PartSeg from prebuild binaries (from zip) then you need to download this plugin from [release page](https://github.com/Czaki/Trapalyzer/releases) and unpack it to `plugins` directory in PartSeg folder.
 - If you install PartSeg using pip or conda then you can install this plugin using pip `pip install Trapalyzer`